EmilyPriyadarshini/EmilyPriyadarshini/README.md

 ---

-### :woman_technologist: About Me :
+### About Me :
 Undergraduate at The Indian Institute of Science Education & Research, Pune, India.

-- :book: My academic interests involve studying Applied Mathematics, particularly Probability and Statistics, Combinatorics, and Data Science.
+- :woman_student: My academic interests involve studying Applied Mathematics, particularly Probability and Statistics, Combinatorics, and Data Science.

 - :robot: Exploring applications of Electronics in Automation and Robotics.